dxjoshi/gof-design-patterns/README.md

     - The Dependency Inversion Principle teaches us to avoid the use of concrete classes and instead work as much as possible with abstractions.
 The Hollywood Principle is a technique for building frameworks or components so that lower-level components can be hooked into the computation, but without creating dependencies between the lower-level components and the higher-level layers.
 So, they both have the goal of decoupling, but the Dependency Inversion Principle makes a much stronger and general statement about how to avoid dependencies in design.
     - The Hollywood Principle gives us a technique for creating designs that allow low-level structures to interoperate while preventing other classes from becoming too dependent on them.

+## Important OOAD:
+- **IS-A vs HAS-A:**
+    - IS-A refers to inheritance whereas HAS-A refers to composition or aggregation.
+    - IS-A breaks in certain situations(Square IS-A Rectangle), so use inheritance when one object behaves like another, rather just when the IS-A relationship applies.